CarlosAmaral/song_play_analysis/README.md

 # Song Play Analysis

 ## Introduction
 This project aims analyse data from song plays based on user interaction, think of Spotify.
-In this project we create a star schema database to enable us to understand how to best query and update this data.
+In this project we create a star schema database model to best connect and understand our data.
 To achieve this goal we create a suitable database shema with a ETL pipeline.

 ## Database schema
 The schema can be quickly visualized by opening up the `index.html` under `doc/sparkifydb`.